 Prior to founding The Wall Street Journal Office Network, Mr. Harris was a founder and managing director of Equity Office Media Network, an in-house advertising venture of Equity Office Properties – then the nation’s largest publicly held owner of commercial office buildings.

 Previously, he served as principal and managing partner of marketing consultancies ThoughtStep and Thomas L. Harris & Co., as a founding partner of Z Group (later Zyman Marketing), and earlier in his career, in executive roles with Allied Riser Communications, the Miller Brewing Company, and DDB Needham Worldwide Advertising (now DDB).

 Jim’s views have been featured widely in the media, including The Wall Street Journal, CNN, New York Magazine, USA Today, Brandweek, and ESPN: The Magazine.
 He has also served as a lecturer in Integrated Marketing at Northwestern University’s Medill School, and as advertising columnist for Sports Business Journal.
 “After Midnight,” a song he produced for Eric Clapton and Michelob beer in 1987, was nominated for a Grammy award.
-He continues to advise emerging technology companies including Tout and Networked Insights.
+He served as an advisor to the social media analytics firm Networked Insights.